 brew info juvix

-A binary executable is available on the Juvix release page.
+A Juvix compiler binary executable for Linux x8664 is available on the Juvix release page.

 git clone --recursive https://github.com/anoma/juvix.git cd juvix stack install

 On MacOS you can alternatively run the following command for Homebrew.